Framework for Sustainable Apparel

 Sustainability in the Apparel Industry

-With far-reaching change being driven from several different areas, including externally from the media, NGOs and consumers and internally through commercial performance and risk profiling, thriving businesses in the global apparel industry require innovation, careful market consideration and the integration of a solid, sustainable business model to match future ambitions.
+With far-reaching change being driven from several different areas, including externally from the media, NGOs and consumers and internally through commercial performance and risk profiling, thriving businesses in the global apparel industry require innovation, careful market consideration and the integration of a solid, sustainable apparel business model to match future ambitions.

 Our team are trusted advisors to some of the most well-known clothing companies – including 4 of the top 10 most valuable apparel brands in the world.
 Expertise, experience and passion along the whole value chain allows us to put our clients on a strategic pathway to sustainability and success.